PETER REINHART | Duration: 43 minutes

 Peter discusses the ambition of being interesting.

-He talks about his early adult years as a spiritual seeker experimenting with a variety of theological and religious principles and paths.
+He talks about his early adult years as a spiritual seeker experimenting with a variety of theological principles and paths.

-Peter discusses his conversion from Judaism to Christianity, changing his name, taking vows as a member of a religious order, re-entering lay society, and finding his way to the Eastern Orthodox Church.
+Peter discusses his conversion from Judaism to Christianity, changing his name, taking vows, re-entering lay society, and finding his way to the Eastern Orthodox Church.

 He shares his many avocations as a restaurateur, writer and educator.